diessica/elementaryos-essentials/README.md

 **git** → `git clone git://github.com/diessica/elementaryos-essentials.git`

 ###### INSTALLs
-With `cd` command (in general), go to the folder where `kit.sh` is.
-After that, run the following commands:
+Through `cd` command (in general), go to the folder where `kit.sh` is.
+Then, run the following commands:

 ```bash
 chmod +x kit.sh       # Change the access permissions